YadavAashutosh/interviewiq-backend/README.md

 InterviewIQ AI is a mobile app (Flutter, Android) with a Python backend, built to help students prepare for campus placements end-to-end.

 ### 🏠 Home Dashboard
-Real-time overview of your prep progress: current Resume Score, Interview Readiness, Communication Score, daily streak, today's practice goal, and a merged recent-activity feed (interviews, quizzes, resume scans) — all computed live from your actual usage, not placeholder data.
+Real-time overview of your prep progress: current Resume Score, Interview Readiness, Communication Score, daily streak, today's practice goal, and a merged recent-activity feed — all computed live from your actual usage, not placeholder data.

+> **Example:** open the app after doing a mock interview and a resume
+> scan earlier in the day — Home shows your updated Resume Score,
+> today's streak count, and a feed like "Technical Round — Scored 78%"
+> and "Resume re-scanned — ATS score: 82%", both time-stamped.

 ### 📄 Resume Analyzer / ATS Checker
 Upload a PDF resume and paste a target job description.
 The backend: